Can Turtles Eat Worms? [Safe Worms List]

 A moderate amount of worms is healthy for newborn turtles.
 Especially throughout their growing years, they need a high-protein diet.

-Though, relying excessively on worms isn’t desirable.
-Mealworms and waxworms are good choices for feeding newborn turtles because of their tiny size.
-This facilitates their chewing and swallowing.
+However, excessive reliance on worms isn’t desirable.
+Because of their tiny size, mealworms and waxworms are good choices for feeding newborn turtles, facilitating their chewing and swallowing.

 Introduce little worms to your newborn turtle if you can.
 If you can only find large worms, you can split them in half and use them as smaller meals.